USGCRP/gcis-conventions/gcis_resources/article.md

 ### URL
 Should always be provided if we don't have a DOI.
 Preferred to have regardless.
-In hte case of neither a DOI nor a URL existing, may be left blank.
+In the case of neither a DOI nor a URL existing, may be left blank.

 ### journal vol
 Which volume of the Journal this article was published from.